Finding Beau

 So losing, or being confronted with losing our pets, can be as bad or worse than losing our very best friend and can almost be like losing ourselves.
 We have every reason to be devastated when our pets die."

 Man has domesticated the dog so a dog is dependent on humans for food, water and shelter.
-What is the stolen dog supposed to do ???
-He cannot pick up the phone and call home.
-He tries to speak but the general attitude in society in Australia today is that a dog does not suffer grief and soon settles into a new home, irrespective of whether or not he has been stolen and forcibly taken away from his family and his own home environment.
+A stolen dog cannot pick up the phone and call home.
+He tries to speak but the general attitude in society in Australia today is that a dog does not suffer grief.
 Afterall, it is only a dog.

 Bandit with his mate, Sparkie, the night before he died